Compared to old-fashioned high street banks, modern fintech brands like Revolut can save you a LOT of money when traveling.

 If you’re not careful, ATM withdrawals can cost you a lot in fees, especially in some of the popular Asian countries like Thailand.

 Revolut allows you to withdraw up to £200 per month from ATMs without fees, which is super handy.
-If you opt for one of their paid plans, you can withdraw up to £800 a month!
+If you opt for one of their paid plans, you can withdraw up to £2,000 a month (this amount is with the Ultra Plan, which is what we have).

 Revolut offers one of the best exchange rates around which is why they’re one of the most popular options for travel cards.